 - (a) Dampers don't have a stiffness (static centering capability), how come? - (b) Why is there fluid inertia or added mass in a damper?
-Isn't a damper a purely viscous element? - (c) How much do the damping and added mass change when the film length is halved?
+Isn't a damper a purely viscous element?

+- (c) How much do the damping and added mass change when the film length is halved?
 What about increasing the clearance to twice its original magnitude? - (d) How much more damping is available if the damper has end seals? - (e) Is a damper with feed holes as effective as one containing a groove that ensures lubricant pools to fill the film?
-What if a hole plugs, is a damper still effective? - (f) Does a flooded damper offer same force coefficients as one lubricated thru feed holes? - (g) Do the amplitude and shape of whirl motion affect the damper force coefficients? - (h) What happens if the damper operates largely off-centered; does its performance become nonlinear? - (i) Is air ingestion a persistent issue with an open ends SFD? - (j) How do predictions from accepted engineering practice SFD models correlate with the experimental record?
-Is an idealized SFD geometry representative of actual practice?
+What if a hole plugs, is a damper still effective? - (f) Do the amplitude and shape of whirl motion affect the damper force coefficients? - (g) What happens if the damper operates largely off-centered; does its performance become nonlinear? - (h) What do prevailing theoretical predictions correlate with the experimental record?